Tap-Payments/goSellSDK-AndroidX/README.md

          * Configure SDK with your Secret API key and App Bundle name registered with tap company.
          */
         private void configureApp(){
-            GoSellSDK.init(this, "sk_test_kovrMB0mupFJXfNZWx6Etg5y","company.tap.goSellSDKExample");  // to be replaced by merchant
+            GoSellSDK.init(this, "sk_test_kovrMB0mupFJXfNZWx6Etg5y","company.tap.goSellSDKExample");  // to be replaced by merchant, you can contact tap support team to get you credentials
-        }
+            GoSellSDK.setLocale("ar");//  if you dont pass locale then default locale EN will be used }
 ```
 1. **`authToken`** - to authorize your requests.// Secret key (format: "sk_XXXXXXXXXXXXXXXXXXXXXXXX")